StyleLounge/patterns/book/testing.md

 >
 > 1. Create an adapter for the library and thoroughly test the adapter against an actual RabbitMq instance.
 > 2. If you're positive that the adapter works correctly, you own it.
-> 3. You can know happily mock it in other tests
+> 3. You can now happily mock it in other tests

 ### Don't monkey patch